pkortekaas/wus.core/README.md

 - Get a copy of this example using: `git clone https://github.com/pkortekaas/wus.core.git`
 - Do a `dotnet restore` to get all the dependency modules
 - Main entrypoint is in WusClient/Program.cs
-- Make sure your PKIo certifcate can be found, either through the certificate store of from the local filesystem
+- Make sure your PKIo certifcate can be found, either through the certificate store or from the local filesystem
 - You should be all set to run: `dotnet run -p WusClient` from the solution directory
 - The sample code runs again the Digipoort conformance or preprod environment